I Want To...

 Conditions We Treat: Metabolic Bone, Calcium and Parathyroid Disorders

 Metabolic bone diseases are disorders of bone strength usually caused by abnormalities of minerals (such as calcium or phosphorus), vitamin D, bone mass or bone structure, with osteoporosis being the most common.
+While bone loss does occur as a part of the normal aging process, there are many diseases, medications and conditions that can increase the risk of bone failure.
 When untreated, osteoporosis can lead to fragility fractures, bone deformities and serious disability.

 Metabolic Bone, Calcium and Parathyroid Disorders: What You Need to Know

 - Men and women of all ages can suffer from skeletal disorders.
-The most common include osteoporosis, osteomalacia, Paget’s disease and parathyroid disorders.
+The most common include osteoporosis, osteopenia, osteomalacia, vitamin D deficiency and parathyroid disorders.

-- Those at high risk for osteoporosis include older individuals, as well as those with small body size, history of fractures, steroid use, intestinal diseases, organ transplants and kidney disorders.
+- Those at high risk for bone loss and osteoporosis include older individuals, as well as those with small body size, history of fractures, steroid use, intestinal diseases, organ transplants and kidney disorders.

 - Parathyroid gland hypersecretion may lead to brittle bones that fracture easily and stones in the urinary system.